thanasisn/SDR_enhancement_LAP/article/article.md

 was attributed to long-term changes in aerosol effects.
 Therefore, an adjustment of the $\text{GHI}_\text{ref}$ during the period of study was made using RTM simulations to account for the long-term variations of the AOD.
-High quality AOD data with a Cimel sun-photometer (part of AERONET) at Thessaloniki start only in 2003, while spectral AOD measurements using direct-sun observations with a MKIII Brewer spectrophotometer are available for the period 1997 -- 2017.
-These data are taken sporadically during each day and are less dense compared to the AERONET data.
-By comparing monthly AOD data at $340\,\text{nm}$ of the two instruments for the common periods of operation we adjusted the Brewer data and filled the missing months of the Cimel record data with Brewer data.
-Using the monthly time series of AOD at
+High quality AOD data with a Cimel sun-photometer at Thessaloniki start only in 2003, while spectral AOD measurements using direct-sun observations with a MKIII Brewer spectrophotometer are available for the period 1997 -- 2017.
+The Brewer AOD data are taken sporadically during each day and are less dense compared to the AERONET data.
+By comparing monthly AOD data at $340\,\text{nm}$ of the two instruments for the common periods of operation we adjusted the Brewer data and filled the missing months of the Cimel record with Brewer data.
+Using the extended monthly time series of AOD at
 $340\,\text{nm}$, as well as monthly climatological values of the Ångström exponent and constant WC of $15.6\,\text{mm}$ derived from the Cimel record, we simulated with the RTM the cloud-free GHI at SZA of $55^\circ$ for each month in the period 1997 -- 2023.
 The SZA of $55^\circ$ was chosen as representative of all days in the year to get a rough estimate of the annually averaged change in cloud-free GHI.
 A second-degree polynomial fit was applied to the simulated yearly averaged GHI to derive the long-term change in GHI due to aerosols:
 \begin{equation}
 \Delta(\text{GHI}) [\%] = -12170 + 12.05 \cdot y + -0.002981 \cdot y^2 \label{eq:AODchange}
 \end{equation}